Manoj Kumar Katiyar

-Lieutenant General Manoj Kumar Katiyar, PVSM, UYSM, AVSM is a serving general officer of the Indian Army.
-He currently serves as the General Officer Commanding-in-Chief Western Command.
+Lieutenant General Manoj Kumar Katiyar, PVSM, UYSM, AVSM is a retired general officer of the Indian Army.
+He last served as the General Officer Commanding-in-Chief Western Command.
 He earlier served as the Director General of Military Operations (DGMO) at IHQ of MoD (Army), prior to that he was General Officer Commanding I Corps.
 He is also the Colonel of the Regiment of the Rajput Regiment since 1 February 2022.

 Early life and education

 The general officer is an alumnus of Sainik School, Ghorakhal.
 He then attended the National Defence Academy and the Indian Military Academy.
 He has done all important courses to include Defence Services Staff Course, Wellington and National Defence College course.
 Besides, he is also a Distinguished graduate of National War College, USA.

 Military career

 He was commissioned into the 23th battalion of the Rajput Regiment in June 1986 from the Indian Military Academy, Dehradun.
 In a distinguished career spanning over 37 years he has served across vivid terrains and has undertaken many staff and instructional appointments.
 He has served in Siachen Glacier, along LC both in 15 & 16 Corps and along LAC in 3, 14 and 33 Corps.
 He commanded his battalion twice; in Uri Sect and at Taksing in Western RALP.
 He commanded an Infantry Brigade along Western Borders, Army HQ Res Mountain Division along Northern Borders.
 He has been an instructor in Indian Military Training Team in Bhutan and a Directing Staff at Defence Services Staff College.
 The general officers' staff appointments include a Grade 1 post in Military Operations Directorate, Brigadier General Staff appointments in HQ Corps and in HQ Central Command and Director General of Staff Duties at IHQ of MoD (Army), New Delhi.

 On 5 April 2021, he took over as the General Officer Commanding I Corps from Lieutenant General C. P. Cariappa.
 After completing his term as I Corps Commander, on 11 May 2022 he assumed the appointment as the Director General of Military Operations.

 On 1 July 2023, Lieutenant General Manoj Kumar Katiyar took over as the General Officer Commanding-in-Chief Western Command succeeding Lieutenant General Nav K Khanduri when the latter superannuated from service on 30 June 2023.